Stanleyobazee/mentor-techies-github-actions-project/README.md

 Hi 👋

 This is a word counter built with HTML, CSS and JavaScript.
 It simply counts the number of words you have in your text.
+This is useful when writing your essays, statement of purpose etc for graduate scholl application that have limit of 800 words or 100 words.
+Simply copy essay and it will show you how many words you have written in your essay.

 ## How to use

-Although this is a very simple frontend application, for practice, I created a `Dockerfile` to create an image for this application.
-It was also pushed to Docker hub via github Actions.
+Although this is a very simple frontend application, for practice, it is meant to be dockerized using a `Dockerfile` to create an image for this application.
+It will be pushed to Docker hub via github Actions.

 This process makes setting this application up very simple.
 The following steps can be used to set up this project on your local machine.